LicorneRose765/Minimum-vertex-cover/README.md

 You can find the paper [here](	https://doi.org/10.1613/jair.3907)
 use :`cargo run -r --bin numvc <file_name> <time_limit> [-c]`

-**Remark**: Time limit is in seconds and filename is the name of a file in the resources/graphs folder.

 ## Bins
 * **naive_method**: Find the MVC of the graph using the naive method.